Yin-style baguazhang: Distribution

 Yin stylists are most concentrated in Beijing, where practitioners of the lineages of Ma Gui, Yin Yuzhang, Cao Zhongsheng, Li Baosen, Li Yongqing, Men Baozhen, and others still practice and teach today.
 Certain Yin styles have moved to other locations as well, however, such as the Cui Zhendong lineage in Shanghai and the Gong Baotian lineage in Shanghai, Shandong, and Taiwan.
-Famous practitioners in Beijing today include Zhang Zhao Ren, He Puren, Wang Shangzhi, Zhang Lie, Zhu Baozhen, Xu Shi Xi and He Jinbao.
-Others include Huang Zhicheng of Shandong, He Jinghan of Taiwan, Michael Guen of California and Tu Kun-Yii of New Jersey, USA.
+Famous practitioners in Beijing today include Zhang Zhao Ren, He Puren (deceased), Wang Shangzhi, Zhang Lie, Zhao Zeren, Lu Shengli, Zhu Baozhen (deceased), Xu Shi Xi and He Jinbao.
+Others include Huang Zhicheng of Shandong, He Jinghan of Taiwan, Michael Guen of California, Zhang Yun and Tu Kun-Yii of New Jersey, US.